Soul!

 Soul! (also stylized in uppercase) is a performance/variety television program that showcased African American music, dance and literature in the late 1960s and early 1970s.
 It was produced by New York City public television station WNDT (later rebranded as WNET during its run), and distributed by NET and its successor PBS.

+The show was among the 67 programs purged in the 1974 formation of the Station Program Cooperative by PBS, along with WGBH-TV's The Advocates.

 Sponsor

 The program was funded in part by the Ford Foundation and the Corporation for Public Broadcasting, who characterized it in 1970 as "the only nationally televised weekly series oriented to the black community and produced by blacks."
+Briefly during 1971 and 1972, the show was sponsored in part by Interdisciplinary Metropolitan Systems, who provided major funding for the series.

 Line-up

 WNDT aired the first in a series of 39 one-hour programs entitled Soul! on Thursday, September 12, 1968.
 The program was video-taped inside WNDT's then-West 55th Street Studios in Manhattan.
 The original co-hosts were noted black Harvard psychologist Alvin Poussaint and educator Loretta Long (who, one year later, took on the role of Susan Robinson on Sesame Street).
 Poussaint is a noted author, public- speaker, and television consultant and is well-known for his research on racism's effect in the black community.
 His work in psychology is influenced greatly by the civil rights movement in the South, which he joined in 1965.

 The premiere broadcast featured singer Barbara Acklin, Patti LaBelle and the Bluebelles (Nona Hendryx and Sarah Dash), actress-singer Novella Nelson, Billy Taylor, singing group the Vibrations, gospel musician Pearl Williams Jones, and comedian Irwin C. Watson.
 Poussaint and Long subsequently hosted four following editions.